Crater 101: Plot

+Regular voice cast

 Production

 "Crater 101" is one of several Captain Scarlet scripts by Tony Barwick to include a mention of 10 July (the inscription on Nolan's charm states that the CB29 probe reached Neptune on 10 July 2058).
 Barwick liked to insert references to this date as it was his birthday.
 The script indicated that Lunarville 6 is smaller than Lunarville 7, which was destroyed in the episode of the same name.
 However, the two colonies are introduced with the same establishing shot, which was duplicated from the earlier episode for its appearance in "Crater 101".

 The scene of Frazer setting off in the Lunar Tank features a newly built Lunarville filming model that recycled a number of elements from earlier episodes, including a Frost Line dome painting from "Avalanche" and a part of the Mini-Sat 5 probe model from "Shadow of Fear".
 The Lunarville 6 control room console was a re-use of the Lunar Controller's console from "Lunarville 7".

 For its re-appearance in "Crater 101", the Moonmobile model was fitted with a cargo module intended to store the Lunar Tractor.
 The script described the Lunar Tank as running on "ball tyres"; however, the miniature model used caterpillar tracks.
 The Moonmobile cockpit seats were a re-use of the Thunderbird 2 and 3 seats from the film Thunderbirds Are Go (1966).

 The episode's on-screen title is rendered as "CRATER I0I" in the series' customary Microgramma font, with letter "I"s replacing the "1"s.
 This was done as it was thought that Microgramma "1"s looked too similar to "7"s and that rendering "101" entirely in numerals would be confusing to viewers.